-If there’s a lot going on in your story with several central characters, it can get a bit tricky to keep track of everything that’s going on.
-George R.R, Martin even admits to losing track and relies on the help of a few GOT fanatics.
+If a lot is going on in your story with several central characters, it can get a bit tricky to keep track of everything that’s going on.
+George R.R.
+Martin even admits to losing track and relies on the help of a few GOT fanatics.
 To be fair, he has about forty main characters.

 So how does the bracketing method work?